coding-laura/coding-laura.github.io/_posts/2022-10-06-so-you-know-how-to-hello-world-py.md

 Done
 ```

-You will find that working on a project will inspire you to think about the problem and the solution.
+I find that working on a project will inspire me to think about the problem and the solution.
 Google is my friend for projects like this.

 ## Resources